KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-2-manipulating-files.md

    * You might be prompted with '**E37: No write since last change \(add ! to override\)**'.
 If so, follow the instructions there.
 Hit `:q!` then **Enter**.
 2. Type `cat CLIFun` again to confirm your changes weren't saved.

 Let's now work with `cp` and `rm`** **to make copies of our file and remove files.

 1. Type `cp CLIFun CLIFun2`.

    * If you do an `ls -al` you'll see there's now a **CLIFun2** file with the same size as the **CLIFun** file but a more current timestamp.

-2. Ok, let's undo that by entering in `rm CLIFun2`.
+2. Ok, let's undo that by entering `rm CLIFun2`.

 Let's try copying a directory as well.